aeternity/protocol/contracts/fate.md

 There are instructions to operate on the chain state tree in a safe and formalized way.

-FATE is “functional” in the sense that “updates” of data structures, such as tuples, lists or maps does not change the old values of the structure, instead a new version is created.
+FATE is "functional" in the sense that "updates" of data structures, such as tuples, lists or maps does not change the old values of the structure, instead a new version is created.
 Unless specific operations to write to the contract store are used.